pranavraj575/beehavior/README.md

 ### installing/starting unreal engine

+note: if you have access to the unreal project zip files, skip this until 'download zip and extract'

 * create epic games account+github, link the two
 * when linked, you will get an invite to the private epicgames developers repository (https://github.com/orgs/EpicGames/teams/developers)